krane/krane/docs/cli.md

 Deploy or update an application.

 ```
-krane deploy -f /path/to/krane.json
+krane deploy -f </path/to/krane.json>
 ```

 ### list

-List all deployments.
+List all deployments

 ```
 krane list